This post was analyzed for mistakes and other content in January 2019, as part of an effort to engage in self-criticism.

-- Said “no” to Israel recently, but has consistently supported Israel through its numerous bombing campaigns over the years.
+- Said “no” to the Zionist state recently, but has consistently supported the Zionist state through its numerous bombing campaigns over the years.
 The orange menace aims to be even more Zionist than Obama, which is apparently possible.

 - Leading on the “environmental movement” and bourgeois environmental groups so they would “await” his rejection of Keystone XL which happened, but also didn’t since he approved the southern half in 2012 (when he boasted about more pipelines) and “disapproved” of the northern half but actually didn’t since oil-by-rail continues onward as noted on Wrong Kind of Green and elsewhere.

 - Continuing the imperialist assault on states like Zimbabwe, Russia, Eritrea, the DPRK, and others full force, without stop.
-The orange menace will likely increase this with his “Trumpian diplomacy” with intervention in the African continent on the rise.
+The orange menace will likely increase this with his “diplomacy” with intervention in the African continent on the rise.

-- Using states ranging from Saudi Arabia (including voting against that 9/11 bill) to Qatar as imperial proxies to carry about US policies of mass murder over the years.
+- Using states ranging from Saudi Arabia (including voting against that 9/11 bill) to Qatar as imperial proxies to carry about U$ policies of mass murder over the years.